Sign Language in VR

 • Guiding arrows point outwards towards the currently active speaker following best practice AR guiding findings.

-• The circular two-dimensional radar highlights the active speaker with a coloured icon, with the participant represented in the centre of the circle and their current FoV represented as a blue triangle.
+• The circular 2D radar highlights the active speaker with a coloured icon, with the participant represented in the centre of the circle and their current FoV represented as a blue triangle.

 Fixed-position desktop mirror